stellar-deprecated/bridge-server/readme_compliance.md

 #### Response

 Respond with one of the following status codes:
-* `200 OK` when sender/receiver is allowed and the payment should be proceeded,
+* `200 OK` when sender/receiver is allowed and the payment should be processed,
 * `202 Accepted` when your callback needs some time for processing,
 * `403 Forbidden` when sender/receiver is denied.